General Psychiatry

-General Psychiatry is a bimonthly peer-reviewed open-access medical journal covering mental health topics relevant to psychiatrists and mental health professionals.
+General Psychiatry is a bimonthly, peer-reviewed, open-access medical journal covering psychiatry and mental health.
+It is published by the Shanghai Mental Health Center in partnership with Wiley.
+Professor Min Zhao, President of the Shanghai Mental Health Center, and Professor Yifeng Xu, Director of the Brain Health Institute of the National Center for Mental Disorders, serve as Co-Editors-in-Chief, with Professor Jinghong Chen serving as Executive Editor.

+Scope

+The journal publishes original research, systematic reviews, meta-analyses, and case reports.
+Its scope includes biological psychiatry, psychopharmacology, psychiatric genetics, psychotherapy, neuroimaging, digital psychiatry, computational psychiatry, and artificial intelligence in mental health, and related fields.

 Overview and history

-The journal was established by Yifeng Xu (Shanghai Jiao Tong University School of Medicine) and co-edited by the executive editor-in-chief Jinghong Chen (Shanghai Mental Health Center).
 As the first psychiatric journal in China, it was established in 1959 as the Shanghai Archives of Psychiatry (Chinese name: 上海精神医学).
 It was initially published at irregular intervals, which then became a quarterly publication in 1989 and a bimonthly one in 2003.
 In 2012, it transitioned to an all-English publication.

-In August 2018, it changed its name to General Psychiatry published by the BMJ Publishing Group.
+In August 2018, it changed its name to General Psychiatry and began publication with the BMJ Publishing Group.
+It was selected as an echelon journal in both Phase I (2019–2023) and Phase II (2024–2028) of Excellence Action Plan for China’s Scientific, Technical, and Medical Journals.
+In late 2025, its publishing work was moved from BMJ to Wiley.
 The journal is a member of the Committee on Publication Ethics and is affiliated with the Shanghai Mental Health Center (Chinese name: 上海精神卫生中心).

+In 2026 XinRui Journal Rating, the journal was placed in Q1 in both Medicine and Psychiatry.
+It has also been recognized as one of The Excellent International Impact Academic Journals of China.

 Abstracting and indexing

-The journal is abstracted and indexed in the Emerging Sources Citation Index, Scopus, and the Directory of Open Access Journals.
-According to the Journal Citation Reports, the journal has a 2023 impact factor of 5.3—ranking it in 28th place out of 276 journals in the category "Psychiatry".
+The journal is abstracted and indexed in the Emerging Sources Citation Index, Scopus, PubMed, Directory of Open Access Journals (DOAJ), PsycInfo, and the Chinese Science Citation Database (CSCD).
+Its 2025 CiteScore is 12.4, ranking 23^{rd} in Psychiatry and Mental Health of Medicine.
+According to the Journal Citation Reports, the journal has a 2025 impact factor of 9.9, ranking it in 7th place out of 293 journals in the category "Psychiatry".